Nephté: Reception

+The work

-The workNephté appeared when the French musical world was still divided between the supporters of two foreign composers who had made their mark on Paris in the 1770s: the German Christoph Willibald Gluck, famous for his operatic reforms, and Niccolò Piccinni, representative of the Italian school.
+Nephté appeared when the French musical world was still divided between the supporters of two foreign composers who had made their mark on Paris in the 1770s: the German Christoph Willibald Gluck, famous for his operatic reforms, and Niccolò Piccinni, representative of the Italian school.
 This caused difficulties for native French composers, such as Lemoyne, who found it hard to devise a style of their own.
 Lemoyne had promoted himself as a member of the Gluckist camp with his first opera for Paris, Électre, in 1782.
 However, it failed and Gluck refused to accept Lemoyne as his disciple, so for his next work, Phèdre (1786), Lemoyne tried a more Italianate style in the manner of Piccinni.
 Nephté was regarded as an opera in the Gluckian vein, with its emphasis on "majesty and sobriety" and its simple, direct plot (there are only four main characters).
 It was dedicated to Gluck's champion, Queen Marie-Antoinette.
-On the other hand, some features, such as the lavish and exotic scenery were not part of the Gluckian aesthetic.Nephté was premiered towards the beginning of the French Revolution.
+On the other hand, some features, such as the lavish and exotic scenery were not part of the Gluckian aesthetic.

+Nephté was premiered towards the beginning of the French Revolution.
 The exotic subject was seemingly at a safe remove from the political situation of 1789, but the scholar Mark Darlow believes that the opera's themes of royal legitimacy and usurpation and concern for the future survival of a dynasty would have had contemporary resonance.